Openbank-Java-Bootcamp/Josefina_Cresta_Midterm_project/README.md

 # Resources

-- OpenCamp Java Bootcamp Ironhack Lessons by Raymond and Schaun.
+- OpenCamp Java Bootcamp Ironhack Lessons by Raymond and Shaun.
 Thank you very much for your help and support.

 - [hibernate-inheritance](https://www.baeldung.com/hibernate-inheritance).